 Automated Breast Ultrasound (ABUS)

-An Automated Breast Ultrasound uses high frequency sound waves to take 3D images of the whole breast, targeting specific areas and ensuring they are displayed in a reproducible fashion.
+An automated breast ultrasound (ABUS) uses high frequency sound waves to take 3D images of the whole breast, targeting specific areas and ensuring they are displayed in a reproducible fashion.
 It is especially beneficial to women with dense breast tissue, because a high breast density (Volpara) score can make a mammogram harder to read and ABUS allows the technologist to check the breast from a variety of angles offering more accurate interpretations.

 ABUS is a fast and almost painless procedure which can look at both breasts in about 15 minutes.
-For more information on ABUS, read our Knowledge Centre articles, Can ABUS Reduce Breast Cancer Risk? and Advances in Breast Imaging.
+For more information on ABUS, read our articles:

 HOW DO I PREPARE FOR MY EXAM?